chrxr/iBooks-KF8/README.md

 Python script to convert iBooks fixed layout to KF8 files

+==THIS IS A WORK IN PROGRESS==

+  * File for conversion must be placed in /files folder
+  * Output place in /repubbed folder

 Things you need for this to work:

   * Python 3+ and BeautifulSoup4 module installed
+  * Folder structure must be as it is on git
   * Folder for content must be OPS.
 I'm working to get this more flexible.
   * Content files must be .xhtml
   * Viewport dimensions in content files must be listed as width then height, without px suffix